xrdocs/design/_blogs/2022-1001-ron-openconfig.md

  - <https://www.cisco.com/c/en/us/solutions/service-provider/routed-optical-networking.html>
  - <https://xrdocs.io/latest-routed-optical-networking-hld>

 In this blog we will discuss one major component of Routed Optical Networking, the pluggable digital cohereent optics, and how they are managed using open models from the OpenConfig consortium.
 Management includes both provisioning the transceivers as well as monitoring them via telemetry.

+We will focus primarily on constructs such as OpenConfig YANG models and provisioning via NETCONF or gNMI.
+Users looking for a more UI-driven approach to managing Routed Optical Networking services, the Crosswork Hierarchical Controller application provides a point and click user interface, but still using open models to interface with Cisco routers.

 # Pluggable Digital Coherent Optics
 One of the foundations of Routed Optical Networking is the use of small form